redhat-cop/infra.aap_configuration/examples/templates/README.md

     controller_vars

         If using ansible-playbook, populate `controller_vars` your Tower or Controller hostname (or IP adress), username, and password.
 The variables are used for your connection to Tower / Controller to create the objects you define in these vars files.

-        If you are going to create a Job Template in Tower / Controller to run the `controller_config.yml` playbook then do not populate this file and instead use either a Survey or extra_vars with your job tmeplate..
+        If you are going to create a Job Template in Tower / Controller to run the `controller_config.yml` playbook then do not populate this file and instead use either a Survey or extra_vars with your job tmeplate.

 `vars/controller_workflows.yml`: